btgaffor/onsiteiq-ats/README.md

 I use typescript exclusively (when possible) due to the safety, maintainability, and design patterns it enables.

-## Variant

-[Variant](https://github.com/paarthenon/variant) is a utility for creating [discriminated unions](https://www.typescriptlang.org/docs/handbook/2/narrowing.html#discriminated-unions) in typescript.
-This allows for very tight state management that leverages typescript to ensure that all cases are covered.
-It also provides convenient state constructors and type narrowing to avoid boilerplate code.

 ## IDB

 I used indexeddb for my data persistence because it provides funcitonality that would most closely mimic a backend API's data structure.
 To that end, I like to use a library called [IDB](https://github.com/jakearchibald/idb), which wraps the underlying indexeddb API with promises and light utilities without obscuring that original API with heavy logic.